deanrumsby/lixlox/README.md

 [Parsing from first principles](https://youtu.be/xNzoerDljjo?si=_6cGS0hWjO0QA822) where he explains a method of parsing known as parser combinators.
-I had not seen this method before, and simultaneously I had been slowly progressing through another amazing resource [Crafting Interpreters by Robert Nystrom](https://craftinginterpreters.com) but wanting to write the initial tree walking interpreter in a language other than Java.
-LixLox is my attempt at learning how to build such an interpreter using parser combinators.
+I had not seen this method before, and simultaneously I had been slowly progressing through another amazing resource [Crafting Interpreters](https://craftinginterpreters.com) by Robert Nystrom, but found myself wanting to write the initial tree walking interpreter in a language other than Java.
+LixLox is my attempt at writing the interpreter with a functional programming language, and using parser combinators to build the parsing engine, instead of the object oriented strategies used in the book.

 ## Status